mlaurent83/portfolio/README.md

-## Portfolio Website
+# Portfolio Website

 Welcome to my portfolio website!
-This project showcases my web development work, including projects and designs that reflect my skills and creativity.
+This project showcases my web development work, highlighting various projects and designs that demonstrate my skills.

 ## Features

-Responsive Design: Optimized for various screen sizes.
+- **Responsive Design**: Optimized for mobile and desktop viewing.
-Projects Page: Displays a collection of my web development projects.
+- **Projects Page**: Displays a curated list of my web development projects.
-Contact Page: Allows visitors to reach out via a form.
+- **Contact Page**: Includes a form to reach out to me.

-## Technologies used
+## Technologies Used

-HTML
+- HTML
-CSS
+- CSS

+## Future Enhancements
+- Adding more projects.
+- Improving the design with animations and interactivity.